 - Coffee: don't pour hot brewed coffee over ice, this won't taste great and your drink will get really watery.
 Shots of espresso over ice are okay because you're using a LOT of ice and very little espresso (and espresso is super strong).
 I would highly recommend using cold brew coffee, it tastes best in my opinion!

 - Have fun: you can get so creative with this recipe!
-Feel free to try all kinds of different add ins and toppings, the possibilities are endless.
+Feel free to try all kinds of different flavors, add ins and toppings.
+The possibilities are endless.

 - Coffee ice cubes: plan ahead and make some coffee ice cubes to use in your drink!
 That way when your ice begins to melt, your coffee won't get watered down.